Anesti Qendro

 Anesti Qendro (born 23 December 1973) is a retired Albanian football midfielder.

 Club career

 He was a squad member of Teuta Durrës, when they surprisingly won the league title in 1994.

-Het later played in the Italian amateur leagues.
+He later played in the Italian amateur leagues.

 International career

 Qendro played for the Albania national under-21 football team and made his senior debut for Albania in a May 1992 FIFA World Cup qualification match against the Republic of Ireland and earned a total of 3 caps, scoring 1 goal.
-His final international was a November 1995 friendly match 2-0 win over Bosnia in which he scored the first goal.
+His final international was a November 1995 friendly match 2–0 win over Bosnia in which he scored the first goal.